 If your health insurance company does not cover scuba diving accidents, we require that you purchase Dive Accident Insurance from the Divers Alert Network (DAN).
 To view options and purchase insurance, go to DiversAlertNetwork.org.
 If purchasing insurance, please use our member referral number (1459079).
-Proof of coverage is required.

 Uncertified campers enrolled in Scuba Diver Certification classes are eligible for DAN's complimentary Student Insurance program which meets our requirements for scuba diving insurance.
-For more information, visit https://dan.org/professional-programs/dive-businesses/student-membership-program/

-Certification: Campers must be certified by a nationally recognized scuba training organization or be currently enrolled in a scuba diving training course.
+For more information, visit https://dan.org/ professional-programs/dive-businesses/ student-membership-program/ by a nationally recognized scuba training organization or be currently enrolled in a scuba diving training course.